Output Classification: A PII and Secrets Detector for LLM Apps

 - Off-policy content — falling outside the application’s allowed domain (e.g. a customer-support bot answering medical questions)

 In production, you typically get the first three for free with off-the-shelf libraries.
 The last three require app-specific rules.
+Toxicity and policy-category scoring is a related but separate job — see our content moderation tools guide for that surface.

 Building the PII detector